DanVeal/tvc-generator/README.md

-# 30s TVC Generator
+# 30s TVC Generator (No MoviePy)

-This Streamlit app generates 30-second video commercials using:
+This Streamlit app generates a 30-second video commercial using:
-- A brand logo and offer message
+- Brand logo and offer message
-- Up to 3 product images, names, and prices
+- Up to 3 products with image/name/price
-- Automatically generated voice-over
+- Voice-over generated using gTTS
-- A structured layout and background colour

-## How to Use
-1. Upload your brand logo
-2. Add up to 3 product images with names & prices
-3. Set an offer and call-to-action message
-4. Click "Generate" to export a 30s .mp4 commercial
+- Final video rendered with ffmpeg

+### Runs on Streamlit Cloud – no MoviePy required.